zachcasper/resource-types-contrib/contributing-docs/contributing-resource-types-recipes.md

 ## Document Your Resource Type and Recipes

-Each resource type has two types of documentation written specifically for developers, and separately, for platform engineers.
+Each Resource Type has two types of documentation written specifically for developers, and separately, for platform engineers.

 ### Developers
-Developer documentation is embedded in the resource type definition.
-Each resource type definition must have documentation on how and when to use the resource in the top-level description property.
+Developer documentation is embedded in the Resource Type definition.
+Each Resource Type definition must have documentation on how and when to use the resource in the top-level description property.
 Each property must also include:
  - The overall description of the property including example values.
  - Whether the property is required or optional.
  - If the property is an enum, the value values.